prmacedoandrade/simple-event-driven/README.md

 # Simple Event Driven Microservices Project

+***Please note that this is a work in progress.***

 This project demonstrates an event-driven microservices architecture using Axon, Eureka, CQRS, and Spring.
 The repository contains multiple microservices that interact with each other through event sourcing and command-query responsibility segregation (CQRS) patterns.

 The project contains some mock implementations to focus on demonstrating inter-service communication rather than the microservice logic itself.
-Please note that this is a work in progress.

 ## Architecture
 The architecture consists of the following components: